On Prediction Markets And Blockchains

 Concluding thoughts and further reading

 I have tried here to sketch a case for the potential utility of prediction markets to blockchains, and blockchains to prediction markets, with as little technical detail as possible.
 Those wanting to dive deeper are encouraged to read the Hayek essays mentioned on market organisation, or the work of Robin Hanson on prediction markets specifically, popularised here, and fully organised here.
-I know of two public blockchain projects attempting to create decentralised prediction markets: Augur, mentioned in the body, and Gnosis, whose white paper is here.
-Veil is also interesting, and I won’t pretend to have any worthwhile technical understanding, but the idea seems to be a kind of ‘layer 2’ broker on top of Augur that improves liquidity and settlement.
 For background on the statistical meaning of prediction markets, see the National Bureau of Economic Research papers here and here (there are many more on the same topic but I found these to be the most helpful).

 follow me on Twitter @allenf32